The 20 Best Familial Dysautonomia Doctors Near Me in Maryland, US

 English

 Dr. Michael Polydefkis focuses on neuromuscular diseases, particularly peripheral nerve diseases.
 He has a special interest in diabetic and HIV-associated peripheral neuropathy.
 His expertise includes nerve conduction studies, electromyography and nerve, skin and muscle biopsy reading.
 Dr. Michael Polydefkis received his medical degree from The Johns Hopkins University School of Medicine.
 He then became a Howard Hughes Medical Institute research fellow before returning to Johns Hopkins to complete an internship and residency in internal medicine, residency in neurology and a fellowship in neuromuscular diseases.
 Dr. Polydefkis is rated as an Advanced provider by MediFind in the treatment of Familial Dysautonomia.
-His top areas of expertise are Transthyretin Amyloidosis, Familial Transthyretin Amyloidosis, Primary Amyloidosis, and Peripheral Neuropathy.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Transthyretin Amyloidosis, Familial Transthyretin Amyloidosis, Primary Amyloidosis, and Peripheral Neuropathy.

 Advanced in Familial Dysautonomia